Summer of sequels as Hollywood hopes for box office gold

 "You have blockbuster after blockbuster week after week," Exhibitor Relations Co's senior box office analyst Jeff Bock told Reuters.
 "It's like planes coming in at an airport landing strip, one after another."

-If all goes well, 2013 might be the biggest domestic summer box office on record, topping $4.5 billion (2.9 billion pounds), Bock said.
+If all goes well, 2013 might be the biggest domestic summer box office on record, topping $4.5 billion, Bock said.
 Last year's summer take was just $4.29 billion, down from the record $4.4 billion for 2011.

 "Summer for the studios is like Christmas for retailers," Entertainment Weekly senior writer Anthony Breznican told Reuters.
 "It's when studios make the lion's share of sales for the year.
 It's where they place their biggest bets and hope to make the most return."